-- Kelly A. Thompson - Vanessa L. Washington
+- Robert S. Harrison

+- Mark M. Mugiishi

-- Allen B. Uyeda - C. Scott Wo
+- Allen B. Uyeda

+- C. Scott Wo

-- Fave W. Kurren - 2.
+- Faye W. Kurren - 2.
 An advisory vote on the compensation of our named executive officers as disclosed in the attached Proxy Statement - 3.
-The ratification of the appointment of Deloitte & Touche LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2023 - 4.
+An advisory vote on the frequency of future votes on the compensation of our named executive officers - 4.
+The ratification of the appointment of Deloitte & Touche LLP to serve as our independent registered public accounting firm for the fiscal year ending December 31, 2024 - 5.
 Such other business as properly may come before the Annual Meeting or any adjournments or postponements thereof

-This year's Annual Meeting will be held exclusively online via live webcast on Wednesday, April 26, 2023, at 8:00 a.m., Hawaii Standard Time.
+This year's Annual Meeting will be held exclusively online via live webcast on Wednesday, April 24, 2024, at 8:00 a.m., Hawaii Standard Time.
 You will be able to attend the meeting online and submit questions during the meeting.
 You will also be able to vote your shares electronically at the Annual Meeting.
-WHETHER OR NOT YOU EXPECT TO ATTEND THE ANNUAL MEETING, PLEASE SUBMIT YOUR PROXY WITH YOUR VOTING INSTRUCTIONS.
-YOU MAY VOTE BY TELEPHONE OR INTERNET, BY FOLLOWING THE INSTRUCTIONS ON THE PROXY CARD OR BY MAIL.